 - If you can't find raw cacao powder, use regular baking cocoa.
 It's all good.

 - Don't have a stand mixer or don't want to use it?
 You don't really need one to make these cookies.
 Mix the ingredients in the order listed in a large bowl.
 Before you mix, make sure your butter is at room temperature so it mixes easily with the sugar.

 - Vegan Orange Almond Biscotti

 - Vegan and Gluten Free Sugar Cookies

 - In the bowl of a stand mixer, or in a large bowl with a spatula, mix the butter and sugar until well-blended.

-- Add the vanilla extract, mix, then add the cornflour-water mix, flour, cacao powder, and baking powder.
+- Add the vanilla extract, mix, then add the cornstarch-water mix, flour, powdered hazelnuts, cacao powder, and baking powder.
 Mix until combined, and then stir in the chocolate chips.